 Students interested in applying to the MLS Program must first apply to and be accepted by UIS.
 Once a student is accepted to UIS and has completed or is on track to complete all Pre-Professional coursework, the student may apply to the MLS Program.
-The MLS Program will begin accepting application for the incoming fall 2023 cohort early in the spring 2023 semester.
+The MLS Program will begin accepting applications for the incoming fall 2024 cohort early in the spring 2024 semester.

-Students interested in pursuing MLS should consult with the MLS Academic Advisor, Destiney Boyd, as soon as possible to ensure they are on track to complete all requirements prior to the start of the Professional Phase.
+Students interested in pursuing MLS should consult with the MLS Academic Advisor, Kris Ruebling, as soon as possible to ensure they are on track to complete all requirements prior to the start of the Professional Phase.

 Lincoln Land Community College (LLCC) students: Refer to our current 2+2 agreement to determine which LLCC courses satisfy the MLS Program's Pre-Professional requirements.